Ezku/equanimous-tribble/content/3-empirical-study/3-data-collection.md

 Audio recordings were transferred from the recording device, an *iPhone 5S*, as *mp4* files, and played back using *VLC Player*.
 An initial analysis and structuring of the material was carried out for each daily by first reviewing the associated notes as a clue on possible interesting events, features, or background information useful for understanding the proceedings and then playing back the audio in a linear fashion.
 Notes of the audio were made in text format, logging timestamps of discussion topics and interactions that were found to be of interest.
 This *segment analysis* yielded an outline of dailies that is further described in section \ref{durations-and-segments}.

+The initial analysis and segment analysis taken together formed a basis for reviewing the material and making it possible to pay more attention to specific portions of the material, some of which was transcribed for presentation.
+The transcriptions will follow this convention:

+Timestamp in minutes:seconds
+:   "Speech in between quote marks" (with `attributions` in parentheses) :   (descriptions, interpretations and characterisations of situation or action in parentheses) :   "Omissions of fragments [..] and injections [of] missing parts of speech for understandability marked by square brackets" Timestamp for next set of actions
+:    (turns taken in continuous fashion can be transcribed under a single timestamp, but otherwise individual timestamps are presented)

 Capturing the kanban boards' structure as screenshots yielded material of two different kinds.
 The web software Asana described in \ref{daily-tools} presents what the researcher understood as kanban boards as a linear list.
 The contents of this list were extracted and are presented as indexes in appendix section \ref{kanban-board-lists}.
 The individual kanban boards' structure, expressed likewise as a linear list of labels or 'states', was extracted in a similar fashion and presented fully in appendix section \ref{kanban-board-structure}.